Zetosoft/ZetoEngine2D/README.md

  - The engine is designed to be simple and easy to use.
 It is not meant to be a full-featured game engine like Solar2D or Phaser.
  - The engine is designed to be used with the ZetoEngine2D module system.
 Modules are loaded and unloaded dynamically, allowing you to create complex games with multiple scenes and assets.
 This uses the Javascript module system, so you can use `import` and `export` to create modules, this might not work on older browsers.
  - Any feedback is appreciated.
 If you have any suggestions, find any bugs or want to make a donation, please let us know.
 You can contact us at [ZetoSoft.com](https://zetosoft.com).
+ - All classes are exposed in the global scope, so you can access them directly or extend them.
+For example, you can create a new class that extends the `ZetoEngineObject` class and add your own properties and draw functions.